 That's it.
 Now that you have completed your changes and you have a file that's pointing to your VPN server, you are ready to import that file inside your VPN clients (desktop or mobile).

 For a desktop client, I use Viscosity.
 It's a paid client that works both on Mac and Windows OS.
 There are alternatives that are free and work just as well.
 Viscosity has a bit more functions but in general, any open VPN client will do.

 Depending on your client of choice, after you have imported your configuration file, you are ready to test it out.

-Once you initiate a connection you will be prompted a username and password.
-In this case that will be username and password for the DSM account, considering that VPN server is running on your NAS.
+Once you initiate a connection you will be prompted with a username and password.
+In this case that will be the username and password for the DSM account, considering that the VPN server is running on your NAS.

 Now that you have connected to your home or business from a remote location you can use any services or get to any data needed just like you would if you were on that location.